chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 ### Lists

 With key-values, you can easily have lists!
-Keys are allowed to be empty, so you can just bind multiple different items to an empty key:
+Keys can be empty, so you can just bind multiple different items to an empty key:

 ```ocaml